“What does it profit a person if they gain the whole world

 Dorian Gray, young and beautiful, sinks deep into a frivolous lifestyle of selfish abandon, seeming unchanged by corruption and untouched by age.
 But behind a locked door, beneath a heavy curtain, Dorian’s portrait tells a different story…

-An original adaptation by the company of Oscar Wilde’s haunting story of evil, debauchery and scandal, featuring unique puppets created for the show and a powerful original soundtrack.
+An original adaptation of Oscar Wilde’s haunting story of evil, debauchery and scandal, featuring unique puppets and a powerful original soundtrack.

 Running Time: 70 minutes